CDPHE provides update on Omicron BA2 and decrease in COVID cases

-COLORADO SPRINGS — With the emergence of the new sub-variance to Omicron — BA.2 — the Colorado Department of Public Health and Environment provided an update Thursday, Feb.
-3, to address what this means for the state and the recent decline in COVID cases.
+COLORADO SPRINGS — The Colorado Department of Public Health and Environment (CDPHE) has released more information regarding the emergence of the new sub-variance to Omicron, BA.2.

-The department admitted they still don’t know much about the new sub-variant, but added evidence shows vaccines are still potentially effective against it.
+The department admitted it does not know much about the new sub-variant, but said evidence shows vaccines are still potentially effective against it.

 “We don’t necessarily expect to see the same sort of large wave that we saw with that Delta to Omicron switch.
 That doesn’t mean that we couldn’t potentially see extended period of transmission, a slowing in our decline,” said state epidemiologist Dr. Rachel Herlihy.